Permissions

 Group membership control in Blazam is tied to the group and read permissions.

-Assign/Unassing Action
+Assign/Unassign Action

 The delegate user must have Assign/Unassign action permissions provided to the parent group in order to assign users or groups to it.

-The delegate must also have read access to the user being assigned or unassigned
+The delegate must also have read access to the user being assigned or unassigned.

 Mappings